bebound/bebound.github.io/content/posts/lazy-import-in-python-3-dot-15.md

 The syntax is pertty easy, just add the `lazy` keyword before `import` or `from`.
 After this, the module will be loaded when it's first used.
 But you can't use `lazy` in star import or `future` import.
 For example, `lazy from module import *` and `from __future__ import xxx` are not allowed.

-Please note that the lazy import only works in module level, so you can't use it inside function.
+Please note that the lazy import only works in module level, so you can't use it inside function, class body or try/except/finally block.

 ## How to enable lazy import globally {#how-to-enable-lazy-import-globally}